 In addition, there are certain patients who are contraindicated (are not good candidates) for TSA.
 These include:

-For shoulder conditions involving the surrounding muscles and tendons, such as a torn or diseased rotator cuff or a labral tear, a minimally invasive shoulder arthroscopy procedure is usually recommended.
-Total shoulder replacement, however, requires open surgery.
+For many shoulder conditions involving the surrounding ligaments, muscles and tendons, such as a torn or diseased rotator cuff or a labral tear, a minimally invasive shoulder arthroscopy procedure is frequently recommended, and they are among the most common and frequently indicated shoulder procedures.
+Total shoulder replacement, however, requires open surgery, with an incision along the front of the shoulder and upper arm.

-Either regional anesthesia with interscalene block or general anesthesia is used for total shoulder replacement arthroplasty.
-During the operation, the patient will be sedated and unconscious, positioned in a “beach-chair” position.
+Either regional anesthesia with interscalene block or general anesthesia, frequently together, is used for total shoulder replacement arthroplasty.
+During the operation, the patient will be sedated and unconscious, positioned in a “beach-chair,” or sitting up, position.

-There are many different types of implants that are used for shoulder replacement.
+There are many different types of implants that are used for an anatomic shoulder replacement.
 They all, however, share the same basic components: a metal ball that rests against a plastic (polyethylene) socket.
-The goal of shoulder replacement is to remove the patient’s arthritic humeral head, replace it with the metal “ball” component with a stem that extends down inside the patient’s humerus (upper arm bone), and then place a plastic socket over the surface of the patient’s own glenoid.
+The goal of shoulder replacement is to remove the patient’s arthritic humeral head, replace it with the metal “ball” component attached to a stem that extends down inside the patient’s humerus (upper arm bone), and then place a plastic socket over the surface of the patient’s own glenoid (See Figure 2).

-While the new polyethylene socket is always cemented to the bone surrounding it, the new ball has a stem that is cemented in place only when the fitting is not exact.
+The polyethylene socket is often cemented to the bone surrounding it, at least in part, so that fixation to the bone is immediate.
+The prosthetic ball has a stem that is usually placed inside the humerus without the need for cement.
 In most cases, new prostheses feature stems that actually promote natural bone growth into the material.

-Dr. Craig and two of his colleagues at HSS, Russell F. Warren, MD, and David M. Dines, MD, have created and recently marketed a new implant with a ball made of cobalt chrome and a stem made of titanium metal, featuring modular (separate) components; the ball, stem, and socket all fit together to provide a more customized fit.
+Dr. Craig and two of his colleagues at HSS, Russell F. Warren, MD, and David M. Dines, MD, have designed and utilized a new implant, The Comprehensive Primary Shoulder System, (See Figure 3) with a ball made of cobalt chrome and a stem made of titanium metal, featuring modular (separate) components; the ball, stem, and socket all fit together to provide a more customized fit.
 The ball component features Versadial®, which allows for the new humeral head to be “dialed in” to conform to the patient’s exact anatomy, and the stem was designed to be cementless, providing the opportunity for the ingrowth of bone into the prosthesis.

 The surgeon begins by separating the deltoid and pectoral muscles, accessing the shoulder in a largely nerve-free area to minimize nerve damage.
 The shoulder is covered by the rotator cuff, which must be opened by cutting one of the anterior (front) rotator cuff muscles.
-This “opens the door,” allowing the surgeon to view and manipulate the arthritic sections of the shoulder.
+This “opens the door,” allowing the surgeon to view and manipulate the arthritic parts of the shoulder ball and socket.

-After the arthritic sections have been removed, the surgeon inserts the implant socket, ball, and stem components; closes and stitches the rotator cuff muscle; and stitches and cleans the incision.
+After the arthritic sections have been removed, the surgeon inserts the implant socket, ball, and stem components, closes and stitches the rotator cuff muscle, and stitches and cleans the incision, after which a bandage is applied as a temporary covering.

-After leaving the operating room with the arm immobilized at the side, the patient will wake up in the recovery room.
+After leaving the operating room with the arm immobilized at the side in a removable canvass arm sling, the patient will wake up in the recovery room.

 “Normally,” notes Dr. Craig, “patients will wake up from surgery with pain due to surgery, but not the same type of pain they have experienced due to their arthritis.
 Arthritic pain is largely absent from that point forward.”

-Based on the range of motion and stability of the implant, physical therapy begins on the first postoperative day, following x-rays documenting that the implant is properly postioned.
-Sling immobilization in enforced during the early rehabilitation phase.
+Based on the range of motion and stability of the implant, physical therapy begins on the first postoperative day, following X-rays documenting that the implant is properly positioned.
+Sling immobilization is enforced during the early rehabilitation phase to permit the tendons which have been repaired to heal.
+The sling is removable for showering and rehabilitation exercises.

 “As patients begin the physical therapy program, they notice that shoulder mobility is easier,” Dr. Craig explains, “and the hard grating and grinding so typical of an arthritic shoulder is no longer there.”

-The patient is permitted to use the arm for light activity beginning at approximately four weeks after surgery and unrestricted, active use of the arm may begin as early as eight weeks after surgery.
+The patient is permitted to use the hand and wrist soon after surgery, and the whole arm, including shoulder, for light activity beginning at approximately six weeks after surgery.
+Unrestricted, active use of the arm may begin as early as eight weeks after surgery.

 “I do tell patients that they can usually return to desk work within two to three weeks from the time of surgery,” says Dr. Craig, “but that heavier work is forbidden for four months or more and depends greatly on the motion and strength of the shoulder and how they are progressing.”

 The pre-surgical condition of the shoulder muscles and tendons play the biggest role in the patient’s outcome.
-“If their muscles and tendons are in good shape, rehab will be minimal, as post-surgical rehabilitation of the shoulder depends on the patient’s own muscles and tendons.”
+“If their muscles and tendons are in good shape, rehab will be less burdensome as the type and rapidity of post-surgical rehabilitation of the shoulder depends on the patient’s own muscles and tendons.”
 Dr. Craig notes.
 “That’s the critical difference between shoulder replacement vs. hip and knee replacement.”

 Dr. Craig advises his patients to expect the following after surgery:

-The most common complications involved in TSA, which occur only rarely, include shoulder stiffness, instability, infection, nerve damage, and glenoid loosening.
+The most common complications involved in TSA, which occur only rarely, include shoulder stiffness, instability (the ball slipping out of the socket), infection, nerve damage, and glenoid loosening.

 An arthritic shoulder is often very tight to begin with, however if post-operative stiffness is a problem in a shoulder in which motion was restored during surgery, the stiffness is usually a result of incomplete rehabilitation.
 Continued rehabilitative efforts are usually effective in restoring shoulder motion and strength.